TheLuckyPie/Galaxy_Identification_ML_Project/README.md

 17. RegC_RGB_70_Everything.yaml
 18. RegC_RGB_70_Nothing.yaml
 ```
+Please refer to the report for further information about the key:
+* BinC/RegC: Binary Classification Task (Q1) or Regression Task (Q2)
+* Gray/RGB: If image was shifted to grayscale or left in RGB
+* 0/50/70/80: Confidence Threshold for labels
+* Nothing/Aug/Drop/Everything: No regularization, Data Augmentation Layer only, Dropout layer only, Both Augmentation and Droupout

 Once selected, the program will automatically run through the pipeline, and produce a folder with the model name and time in the `results` directory.
 You will be provided with metrics, a log, a pdf confusion matrix, some pdf graphs pertaining to the training evolution and a saved model.